PrivSec-dev/privsec.dev/content/os/Choosing Your Android-Based Operating System.md

 This problem could be solved by using a custom Android-based operating system that does not come with such invasive integration.
 Unfortunately, many custom Android-based operating systems often violate the Android security model by not supporting critical security features such as AVB, rollback protection, firmware updates, and so on.
 Some of them also ship [`userdebug`](https://source.android.com/setup/build/building#choose-a-target) builds which expose root over [ADB](https://developer.android.com/studio/command-line/adb) and require [more permissive](https://github.com/LineageOS/android_system_sepolicy/search?q=userdebug&type=code) SELinux policies to accommodate debugging features, resulting in a further increased attack surface and weakened security model.

 When choosing a custom Android-based operating system, you should make sure that it upholds the Android security model.
-Ideally, the custom operating system should have subtantial privacy and security improvements to justify adding yet another party to trust.
+Ideally, the custom operating system should have substantial privacy and security improvements to justify adding yet another party to trust.

 ## Baseline Security